itris/maneki-neko/README.md

 - [Product Grid Category Filter](https://github.com/aune-io/magento2-product-grid-category-filter) — Add category column and filter in an efficient way to the product grid in the Magento 2 admin.
 - [Auto Invoice](https://github.com/aune-io/magento2-autoinvoice) — Magento 2 procedure to automatically invoice orders in a given status.
 - [ResetUiBookmarks](https://github.com/magenizr/Magenizr_ResetUiBookmarks) — Usually a technical person ( e.g developer ) is required to reset those filters back to default.
 This can be annoying for a client and create unnecessarily noise for a developer team.
 Here are the advantages of Reset UI Bookmarks.
-- [Reindex Magento 2 from Admin](https://github.com/magepal/magento2-reindex) - Reindexing your Magento 2 store from Magento's admin has been removed and your only option is to set your indexes to "Update on Save" or reindex using SSH / CLI command line which is time-consuming.
+- [Reindexing in the Admin Panel](https://github.com/yireo/Yireo_BackendReindexer) - Magento 2 by default has no way to reindex from within the Magento Admin Panel.
+This module adds a massaction to reindex from the backend anyway.